 The options parameter customize the behaviour of the document class.
 The options need to be separated by commas.
 Popular options are 10pt, 12pt, onecolumn, and landscape.
+The actual options available will vary by document class.

 2. Packages

 When preparing your document, you may find that there are things you would like to do which aren't available in the default LATEX setup.
 If you want to include graphics, add color, or include source code from a file into your document, you will need to enhance your setup.
 These enhancements are known as packages and can be activated with the